coopyey/ttrpg-campaign-site/content/Seal of Infinity/Player Characters/Inactive/K’Whu.md

 Subclass:
 Status: Retired
 ---
 K’Whu’s player had to quit due to some real life work complications.
-We are pretending that she did not exist in this campaign, but I am not going to go out of my way to remove all mentions of her and her actions.

 ---